The DNi Process™ is Enabling Technology:

 THE DNi PROCESS™

-- The DNi Process™ is based on elegantly simple chemistry: with continuous, rapid tank leaching, achieving high metal recovery rates, particularly of nickel and cobalt but also of iron as hematite and magnesium oxide.
+- The DNi Process™ is based on elegantly simple chemistry: with continuous, rapid tank leaching, achieving high metal recovery rates, particularly of nickel and cobalt but also of scandium, iron as hematite and magnesium oxide.

 - The DNi Process™ is most efficient at extracting nickel and cobalt from laterites and is the first process to treat the entire profile of a laterite deposit – limonite and saprolite – meaning much better economic use of the resource, effectively doubling resource utilisation.

 - A key feature of the DNi Process™ is that over 95% of the leach reagent, nitric acid, is recovered and recycled, lowering production costs and efficiently reducing associated environmental issues.

 - Plant Capex is lower than other hydrometalurgical processes in part because the DNi Process™ does not require high pressures or high temperatures, or exotic materials of construction.
 Also, the minimum threshold plant size is around 5,000 tpa nickel output, significantly smaller than the entry-level plant which competing technologies must build.

 - A DNi Process™ plant can be constructed utilising commercially available off-the-shelf equipment and well-proven stainless steel fabrication techniques.
 Plant construction can be modular, further de-risking scale-up costs.

 THE DNi PROCESS™ – ENABLING TECHNOLOGY

-- DNP’s technical partners include Drinkard Metalox Inc. and the CSIRO, both of which have considerable experience in mining and minerals processing and recognise the distinct advantages of the DNi Process™ when compared to existing technologies.
+- DNP’s technical partner is the CSIRO, which has considerable experience in mining and minerals processing and recognises the distinct advantages of the DNi Process™ when compared to existing technologies.

 - The DNi Process™ has been significantly de-risked with the assistance of these partners and through rigorous testing of the reagent recycle process at the demonstration plant in Perth, Western Australia.

 - The DNi Process™ is environmentally friendly because almost all the reagent is captured and recycled.
 The mass of waste residues is less than half that of HPAL processes principally due to minimal loss of the reagent and the addition of fewer neutralising agents.
 Also, nitrates in processed residue break down to usable nitrogen for plant growth.
 This may prove to be a major advantage in nitrogen deficient high-rainfall tropical environments and a boost to local agriculture.